rwtnorton/intelligence-feed-service/README.md

 # Roadmap for future development

 - incorporate `clojure.spec` (in web layer and repo layer)
-- add suppor for Swagger / OpenAPI online documentation for routes
+- add support for Swagger / OpenAPI online documentation for routes
-- consider pivoting to `polylith`
+- ~~consider pivoting to `polylith`~~

 # Author